w3f/polkadot-wiki/docs/learn/how-to/create-vanity-address.md

 ![](../../assets/how-to/65012654115.png)

 **4\.
 When you find an address you like, click the "Save" button on the right to claim this address.
-The accounts are not saved if you do not choose to do this.**
+The accounts aren't saved if you don't choose to do this.**

 Clicking the "Save" button will open a window to save your private key.
 In the vanity generator, only **Raw seed** is available for generated addresses.
 To ensure you can always restore your account, [save the raw seed safely.](store-mnemonic-safely.md)